stella-vujic/ca2dataScripts_stella/README.md

 :-------------------------:|:-------------------------:
 ![](figs/correct.png)  |  ![](figs/incorrect.png)

-If an image cannot be be split automatically, there will not be any corresponding files in the output directory.
-However, there are semi-automatic features that can split the image with your supervision.
-Upon first pass of the data the code will create a spreadsheet (named as you have specified), in this case "triggerFix.csv".
+When you first run genTrigsNii, there will not be any corresponding NIfTI files in the output directory if the image cannot be automatically split.
+If this is the case, check out the .csv file you specified in the input (called "triggerFix.csv") in this case.
 The spreadsheet will be populated with the names of the files in your input directory automatically, and will look something like this:

 | Img                                             |   CrossedTrigs |   autoFix |   simpFix |   sdFlag |   sdVal |   writeImgs |   manualOverwrite |   splitMethod |   dbscanEps |
 |:------------------------------------------------|---------------:|----------:|----------:|---------:|--------:|------------:|------------------:|--------------:|------------:|